ckormanyos/wide-integer/README.md

 is performed on the stack using an `array`-like, statically-sized internal storage representation.

+If left blank, the default `AllocatorType` is `void` and stack storage is used.

+The standard allocator (i.e., `std::allocator<void>`)
-A custom allocator type can be used.
+or a custom allocator type can be used if using stack memory is insufficient or not well-suited to the application.
 Consider a custom allocator such as, let's say, `custom_allocator_type`.
 Setting the `AllocatorType` template parameter to `custom_allocator_type<void>` or optionally `custom_allocator_type<LimbType>` uses this custom allocator for internal storage.

-If left blank, the default `AllocatorType` is `void` and stack storage is used.
+An allocator supplied as `AllocatorType` template parameter itself having any granularity other than `LimbType` (such as `void`, etc.) will internally use `allocator_traits` to `rebind_alloc` to `LimbType`.

 The fourth template parameter `IsSigned` can be set to `true` to activate a signed integer type.
 If left blank,